lowRISC/opentitan/doc/ug/getting_started_fpga.md

 The `--build` argument is optional and ensures that the boot ROM is rebuilt for the reduced design.
 Alternatively, the boot ROM can be manually regenerated using the previous command.

-In the following example we synthesize the Earl Grey design for the Nexys Video board using Xilinx Vivado {{< tool_version "vivado" >}}.
+In the following example we synthesize the Earl Grey design for the ChipWhisperer CW310 board using Xilinx Vivado {{< tool_version "vivado" >}}.
+To target the Nexys Video board, replace `cw310` by `nexysvideo` in the instructions below.

 ```console
 $ . /tools/xilinx/Vivado/{{< tool_version "vivado" >}}/settings64.sh